maxchuquimia/FinderHash/README.md

 # FinderHash
-Enabled copying the checksum of a file directly from Finder
+Enables copying the checksum of a file directly from Finder